Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The 60minute food walk was amazing for exploring local community with a focus
+A local family who have a 'house cow'.

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, Authentic, meaningful
+Engaging, effective, relevant.

 How effective was the resource in fostering critical thinking about food waste issues?